DogEggz01/PostalExpansion/README.md

 This is aim to make mail deliver excel in reputation grind.
 Or adjust gold reward and become full mailman

 ## Regular mail ##
-- All Main now goes into a seperated Mission book tab
+- All Mail now goes into a seperated Mission book tab
 - Regular Mail gold reward default to 0.5x compare to vanilla, but reputation is now 1.5x.
 It can be adjust in Configurator.
 - Regular Mail package count change with Reputation level.
 0&1 = 1 package, 2 = 2 package, 3+ = 3 package.